 It was important to stay flexible to the needs of the organization throughout the process.

 As a young and flexible organization, Key to Change faces different and unique challenges from week to week.
 Consequently, each touchpoint with the client brought new requests and directions.
 Working to meet those requests, while staying true to the original purpose of the document required deeper collaboration between Spur Reply and Key to Change, including a highly detailed approach to content review.

 It was a win-win situation

 Donating consulting services enhances nonprofits in a very unique way.
 It’s a seed that continues to grow after it is planted.
 Our donation of a messaging framework is a tool that can be used many times over and influence future business decisions, allowing Key to Change to more effectively tackle its important social cause.

 “I loved working with Keith and his team at Spur Reply.
 Timely, efficient, smart and creative, which brought to life a project that only real professionals, could do.
 I’m most appreciative to Keith and Spur for the fine work they have done for Key to Change”.

 - Quinton Morris | Founder, Key to Change

-Donating consulting services also benefits The Spur Group.
+Donating consulting services also benefits Spur Reply.
 Our employees gain extra consulting experience which can be brought back into their paid client work.
 Unique learning opportunities also arise.
 For example, one of our senior consultants on the pro bono team stepped into a managerial role for the project, which is a position he wouldn’t have been able to engage in otherwise.
 Through pro bono work, employees can hone their skills, work with clients outside of our normal sphere of work, and feel good about what they’re doing.